CS-433/ml-project-2-12ml/README.md

 Please refer to each aforementioned directory for more details.
 Please note that the notebooks might not work smoothly when running locally because they are designed for usage on Colab.

+We also provide `requirements.txt`, a list of necessary packages to run the code.
+Please note that this is just a reference list since we run the code on Colab, in which there are a lot of pre-installed packages.
+So we are not sure whether the list is exhaustive or not.